-The construction phase of the West Thames Street Pedestrian Bridge Project remains ongoing.
-The contractor continues to work on the construction of the bridge support structures at the project site.
-Offsite fabrication of the bridge spans is also ongoing and on schedule.
-Delivery of the bridge spans to the project site is scheduled for August 2018.
-LMDC and Battery Park City Authority (BPCA) continue to work with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
+The construction phase of the West Thames Street Pedestrian Bridge Project remains on schedule.
+During the quarter the contractor worked on the installation of electrical components associated with the elevators and lighting on site.
+The bridge spans were transported from the facility in Pennsylvania to New Jersey.
+They were then transported via barge to Red Hook Brooklyn where they are currently being reassembled on the barges.
+LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
+Signage has also been worked on with all involved parties.